getsolus/solus-site.github.io/content/blog/2021-07-11-solus-4-3-released.md

 - AMD Resizable BAR support in RADV, RDNA 2 GPUs, and Zen 3.
 - Improved support for various game titles such as Cyberpunk 2077, DOTA 2, DIRT 5, Elite Dangerous: Odyssey, Halo: The Master Chief Collection, Path of Exile.

-Solus 4.3 ships with bluez 5.59, improving bluetooth support and fixing the following issues:
+Solus 4.3 ships with bluez 5.60, improving bluetooth support and fixing the following issues:

 - Accepting invalid AVDTP capabilities
+- Fix issue with non-discoverable device and advertising monitor.
+- Fix issue with reading from RFKILL device node.
 - Fix reading from rfkill socket
 - GATT and handling device removal
 - Handling session of A2DP channels